tgree/gnu-devtools-for-arm-nano_eh/README.md

 cd ../..
 ```

+Sample manifest files are provided in the spc directory; for example, spc/trunk.spc can be used to build a development version of the toolchain using the latest upstream sources.

 If the full history of the respective git repositories is not needed, it is possible to use --shallow for faster and more compact downloads.